CIRCSE/CLARIN_L2L/doc/survey.md

 ### LR with Unique IDs for lemmas
 This class includes lexica, dictionaries, glossaries and word lists where the lexicographical content is grouped per lexical entry (LE, corresponding to the point 2.a [above](#a-survey-of-the-textual-and-lexical-resources-in-clarin)).
 These resources may consist of words and/or multi-word expressions (MEW), but not collocations extracted from corpora, as collocations are not necessarily part of the lexicon of a language; collocation dictionaries (where collocations are the main entries) are therefore not considered here.

 Although not all of them have IDs for entries, the lemmas can always be uniquely identified, as they are the structuring element of these resources.
 If data are distributed in tabular format, for instance, each row corresponds to a lemma, and therefore row numbers are enough to locate and indentify them.
 Although they are not modeled in RDF, many of them use other standards to structure the lexicographical information.
-The most commonly used are the Text Encoding Initiative [TEI](https://tei-c.org/), the Lexical Markup Framework ([LMF](https://www.lexicalmarkupframework.org) or - for the resources published by the [UFAL](https://ufal.mff.cuni.cz/) - the [PDT-Vallex](https://ufal.mff.cuni.cz/pdt-vallex-valency-lexicon-linked-czech-corpora) format).
+The most commonly used are the Text Encoding Initiative [TEI](https://tei-c.org/), the Lexical Markup Framework ([LMF](https://www.lexicalmarkupframework.org)) or - for the resources published by the [UFAL](https://ufal.mff.cuni.cz/) - the [PDT-Vallex](https://ufal.mff.cuni.cz/pdt-vallex-valency-lexicon-linked-czech-corpora) format.

 | Resource Name                                                                     	| Handle                                                                                                                                                                         	| Lang(s)       	| Size    	| Vocab      	| Type            	| Notes                                                                                                                                                                                	|
 |-----------------------------------------------------------------------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---------------	|---------	|------------	|-----------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|